shdant113/webDiplomacy-GR/README.md

 start time (default 0)
 end time

 For whatever reason, you may have to enter the end time 1 month in advance in order to capture all games up to the first of this month (i.e. for GR run through November 1, your end time may have to be the unix stamp for December 1).
 If you know why that is and can fix it, please do.
-I haven't figured it out.
+I haven't figured it out (and since I discovered a good enough fix, I haven't really tried).
 Please double check that your data is not identical to last month's GR and that the last game played column includes games from this month.
 If you're unsure, run it again this way.

 ### TO CLEAN CSVs: